Pistonite/codump/README.md

   -C, --context-comments
           Print context comments

-          Print the comments of the parent components.
-Only applies if `--context` is also set.
+          Print the comments of the parents along with the context (implies --context)

   -h, --help
           Print help (see a summary with '-h')